Vladislav-Butko-bvo/Traffic_light_controller/README.md

 **PREAMBLE**

 Is investigated practical sense of going down the level of abstraction in Verilog HDL.
-Particularly, are compared higest and RTL levels.
+Particularly, are compared highest and RTL levels.

 Weaknesses of the research methodology:
 - project can don't meet functional requirements while timing and post-implementation simulations;